 What can be said about Pearl Harbor, and the USS Arizona Memorial that hasn’t already been written?
 The Arizona, a Pennsylvania-class battleship, was sunken during a surprise attack by Japanese pilots on December 7, 1941.
 Over 1,100 U.S. soldiers perished in the attack, and the ship sunk almost immediately.
 Today, it rests on the ocean floor, a single smokestack poking out above the water as several gallons of oil leak out of the ship every day, staining the ocean like blood.
 The white bridge in the photo below straddles the ship, and an engraving on the bridge lists the name and rank of each sailor and Marine lost in the attack.

 There is much to see at Pearl Harbor.
 You can climb aboard the USS Bowfin, a Balao-class submarine, or take a guided tour of the USS Missouri, an Iowa-class battleship.
-Movie buffs should note that the Missouri was featured in the 1992 film Under Siege, a movie that is quite good despite the screen presence of Steven Seagal.
+Movie buffs should note that the Missouri was featured in the 1992 film Under Siege, a movie that is quite good despite the fact that it starred Steven Seagal.
 There is a charge involved if you wish to tour the Missouri, but admission to the USS Arizona Memorial itself is free, and the site is part of the World War II Valor in the Pacific National Monument, dedicated by the National Park Service in 2010.
 Incidentally, earlier this week marked the 75th anniversary of the attack on Pearl Harbor.

 Sure enough, I missed my lunch appointment by a good hour.
 My coworker was amiable and understanding, and agreed to meet me in my hotel lobby later, for a pre-departure Mai Tai.
 We had never met before, and didn’t work closely together, but enjoyed some relaxed shop talk.
 I caught the last bus to the airport, well in time for my red eye return flight.
 One week later, I was busy working when a large care package arrived from my Honolulu colleague.
 Kona Coffee…macadamia nuts..Hawaiian chocolate…the works.
 She and I no longer keep in touch, but for the care package and the conversation I have just one thing to say: Mahalo.